 Electives (to fill remaining 48 hours):

-- Agricultural Land Brokerage and Marketing (16 hours)
+- Agricultural Land Brokerage and Marketing (16 contact hours)

-- Basics of eminent Domain Law (8 hours)
+- The Basics of Eminent Domain Law (8 contact hours)

-- Legal Aspects of Real Estate (16 hours)
+- Legal Aspects of Real Estate (16 contact hours)

-- Practical Navigation for Land Brokers (16 hours)
+- Practical Navigation for Land Professionals (16 contact hours)

-- Tax Implications of Real Estate (16 hours)
+- Tax Implications of Real Estate (16 contact hours)